 Application

 Two most commonly used applications is screen and camera sharing like video call and remote desktop.
 For the mobile terminal application, these applications will be enhanced.
 The screen sharing is enhanced to the joint web browsing and video watching.
-The camera sharing is enhanced to the event/scene sharing by a back-camera.
+The camera sharing is enhanced to the event/scene sharing by a rear-camera.

+One of the end-to-end video communication system (one way model) is shown in Figure 4.
+Backward channel for feedback loop is established in the system.
+Each frame is capsuled by RTP container.
+When whole bits of one frame is arrived, an arrival message is sent from receiver to sender.